Gold mining in Scotland

 Gold has been mined in Scotland for centuries.
-There was a short-lived gold rush in 1852 at Auchtermuchty and Kinnesswood, and another in 1869 at Kildonan in Sutherland.
+There was a short-lived gold rush in 1852 at Auchtermuchty and Kinnesswood, and another in 1869 at Baile An Or on the Kildonan burn in Helmsdale in Sutherland.
 There have been several attempts to run commercial mines.
 In the Lowther Hills, Leadhills, and Wanlockhead areas gold prospecting and the extraction of lead metal went hand in hand.
 From 1424, under the Royal Mines Act, until 1592, gold and silver mined in Scotland were deemed to belong to the crown.
 The 1592 Act vested rights for gold, silver, lead, copper, tin, and other minerals in the king's feudal tenants or other leaseholders, who would pay 10% of any profit to the crown.
 The Act also established a Master of Metals as a crown officer, a position held from June 1592 by Lord Menmuir. followed by Thomas Hamilton of Monkland in March 1607.

 Medieval records

 In 1125 David I of Scotland gave his tenth share of gold mining profits in Fife and Fothrik to Dunfermline Abbey.
 Fothrik was an area west of Fife, extending towards the Ochils and Alloa.
-In 1424, James I declared by act of Parliament that gold or silver, and lead ore rich in silver belonged to the crown, as was customary in other kingdoms.
+In 1424, James I declared by act of Parliament that gold or silver, and lead ore rich in silver, belonged to the crown, as was customary in other kingdoms.

 16th-century mining

 Mines were opened in 1502 during the reign of James IV of Scotland.
-The French governor or Regent of Scotland, John Stewart, Duke of Albany had a medallion minted from Scottish gold from Crawford Muir in Lanarkshire.
 The chronicle of Boece and Bellenden mentions the success of the mines of James IV in Clydesdale where gold and azure, a blue copper mineral, were found with little labour.
+James IV sent his Italian alchemist John Damian to view the workings at Crawfurdmuir in March 1513.

+The French-born governor or Regent of Scotland, John Stewart, Duke of Albany had a medallion minted from Scottish gold from Crawford Muir in Lanarkshire.
+Albany employed a French refiner called John Drane.
+In February 1516, William Cockburn of Skirling was permitted to employ 24 miners at Crawfordmuir.
+In March 1516, the infant James V of Scotland and Regent Albany leased rights to mine for gold, silver, tin and other metals on Crawford Moor and other places to Patrick Hamilton of Kincavil.

+In December 1525 or January 1526, Gunther von Lauichz, a servant of Christian II of Denmark and the German Joachim Hochstetter, were sent to prospect for gold.
+John Carmichael younger of Meadowflat undertook to help support their rights.
+Hochstetter and his brothers made a contract with the king's guardian, Archibald Douglas, 6th Earl of Angus (husband of Margaret Tudor), to mint Scotland's silver coinage, but were subsequently employed by Henry VIII at the Combe Martin silver mines.
+They left after a short period to work in Hungary.